 Like this woman, I too think I got my happily ever after.
 Let me explain.
-I have been divorced for 10 years.
-My ex is remarried.
+I have been divorced for several years.
+My ex got remarried (and actually got divorced again).
 I have never remarried but I’m truly in love.
 About a year ago, I was out with a group of women.
 A few of them were remarried.
 I said to one of the women, “I wish I was remarried.”
 She asked me why I said that.

 “Because I want the happily ever after,” I said.